LindsayYoung/python-class/README.md

 * Save that file in your code folder, so we can find it easily later
 * We will make something based on [guess_a_number_loop.py](https://github.com/LindsayYoung/python-class/blob/master/lesson-3/guess_a_number_loop.py)

-see the code we made during class [here](https://github.com/LindsayYoung/python-class/blob/master/lesson-3/number_game.py)
+See the code we made during class [here].(https://github.com/LindsayYoung/python-class/blob/master/lesson-3/number_game.py) We also saw that using print statements can help in debugging when there is a logical error or a typo.

 ***
 #Additional resources

 The official Python documentation:
 * [http://docs.python.org/](http://docs.python.org/)

 Additional practice:
 * [http://www.codecademy.com/](http://www.codecademy.com/)
 * [http://learnpythonthehardway.org/book/](http://learnpythonthehardway.org/book/)

 Book:
 * [Hello World](http://www.barnesandnoble.com/listing/2691811512844?r=1&cm_mmc=GooglePLA-_-Book_25To44-_-Q000000633-_-2691811512844)

 Other Resources: